yyunikov/yunikov-commons/README.md

 Collection of common utility classes I miss in Java language and usually reuse on most of the projects.

+Feel free to copy any class you like to your projects.

 ## LICENSE
 MIT License